-Before Covid, the aim was to re-ignite community spirit.
-Now, post-Covid, the priority and opportunity is to ‘capture’ something of the community spirit that the emergency actually ignited – and to help it to become a permanent feature of streets up and down the country.
+Post-Covid, the priority and opportunity is to ‘capture’ something of the community spirit that the emergency actually ignited – to harness it and to help it to become a permanent feature of streets up and down the country.

 Martin Graham was previously director of On the Move International (1998-2009), which brought ecumenical groups of churches together to look outwards and put on free barbecue events for the wider community and did so in 157 locations in the UK and also in 27 countries.
 Before that, he was CEO of the Kent Chamber of Commerce and Industry (1993-98), Deputy Director of the Conservative Research Department (1991-93) and Public Affairs Director of the British Chambers of Commerce (1988-91).
 Martin holds an M Litt from Cambridge and is a Fellow of the Royal Society of Arts.

-Our thanks to Peter Bellingham for banner designs and animations.
+Our thanks to the many networks, local authorities and others who are helping pull this together.
+Particular thanks, also, to Peter Bellingham for banner designs and animations.